hashicorp/consul/website/source/docs/guides/deployment-guide.html.md

 Add this configuration to the `consul.hcl` configuration file:

-~> Replace the `datacenter` parameter value with the identifier you will use for the datacenter this Consul cluster is deployed in.
+~> **NOTE** Replace the `datacenter` parameter value with the identifier you will use for the datacenter this Consul cluster is deployed in.
 Replace the `encrypt` parameter value with the output from running `consul keygen` on any host with the `consul` binary installed.

 ```hcl
 datacenter = "dc1"